moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

-[KEV](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) is a catalog maintained by [CISA](https://www.cisa.gov) that identifies vulnerabilities actively exploited in the wild.
+[KEV](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) is a catalog maintained by [CISA](https://www.cisa.gov) that identifies vulnerabilities that have been actively exploited in the wild.
 KEV support in GitLab aims to enhance vulnerability prioritization and remediation efforts by highlighting these high-risk vulnerabilities.
 The KEV support requirements are outlined